Bluey04/bl_lib/README.md

 # BL Lib

-**Shared library for BL resources** – provides reusable functions and helpers for QBCore, QBX, ESX, and Standalone scripts.
+**Shared library for BL resources** – provides reusable functions and helpers for QBCore, ESX, and Standalone scripts.
 Designed to be lightweight, easy to maintain, and extendable.

 ---